-In each state and territory in Australia, the law provides that children under 10 years of age cannot commit a criminal offence, as they are treated incapable of doing so.
+In each state and territory in Australia, the law provides that children under 10 years of age cannot commit a criminal offence, as they are treated as incapable of doing so.

 For example, in New South Wales, section 5 of the Children (Criminal Proceedings) Act 1987 (NSW) provides that it shall be conclusively presumed that no child who is under the age of 10 years can be guilty of an offence.